DAY II and beyond

 MARIA: We got more pouches!

-BARBARA HARRIS: If you have a lot of money and you…
+BARBARA HARRIS: (she trailed off with her arms outstretched as if handing it off to me at AJs) If you have a lot of money and you…

-BARBARA HARRIS: You can just shop here.
+BARBARA HARRIS: (after a pause) You can just shop here.
 Just what you need.
 All of this is very important.

 MARIA: Monkeys.
 Crabtree and Evelyn–always.
 You can’t really have a store like this without Crabtree and Evelyn.

-BARBARA HARRIS: True.
+BARBARA HARRIS: (admittedly) True.
 Sleeping over somewhere...it’s just stuff...nothing but stuff… just keeps going...hard to believe it.

-**Sleeping over somewhere: Crabtree and Evelyn brought up a clear image to my mind because it had personal significance to me, so “sleeping over somewhere” corresponds to that image in my head.
-I was expecting that from her, as a note, but then, improv can be like that.
+Sleeping over somewhere: Crabtree and Evelyn brought up a clear image to my mind because it had personal significance to me, so “sleeping over somewhere” corresponds to that image in my head.
+I was expecting that from her, as a note, but then, improvers can sync up, which is remarkable.

 MARIA: Wow it just keeps going.